MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 ### Buses & Public Transport

-That said, public transport is generally very good.
+Public transport in Auckalnd is generally very good.
 In the city they have an extensive bus system, so you probably get around quicker by bus than by car and getting from urban areas to the city is also relatively easy during normal work hours as they have express busses, ferries and a reliable train system.

 How much does a bus cost?
 If you are travelling from out of town expect to pay about $3.15 per trip.

-For me we only own one car, which my wife uses.
+For me we own one car, which my wife uses.
 I go to work each day via bus, which I enjoy because it gives me time to read while travelling to work.
 It's costing me about $130 per month to use the public transport system.

 ### Cars & Drivers Licenses

 A side mention is that second hand Japanese cars are very cheap in New Zealand, so if you are on a budget you can get second hand imported cars at really good prices.
-I've been told that this is because New Zealand is one of the few countries near Japan that doesn't have high import charges on second hand vehicles and is also a left hand drive, because Japan has strict vehicle regulations, once a vehicle reaches a certain age in Japan, it is cheaper to sell it and buy a new one than maintain it - and these older vehicles end up in New Zealand.
+I've been told that this is because New Zealand is one of the few countries near Japan that doesn't have high import charges on second hand vehicles and is also a left hand drive country.
+Because Japan has strict vehicle regulations, once a vehicle reaches a certain age in Japan, it is cheaper to sell it and buy a new one than maintain it - and these older vehicles end up in New Zealand.

-You can drive in New Zealand for the first year using a valid South African driver license, once you have hit a year you are expected to get a New Zealand Drivers license, getting a NZ Drivers license if you already have a SA drivers license is really easy - you just need to take a eye test and fill in a form and the whole process usually takes 15 minutes to go through, and a wait of about a week before your drivers license arrives at your home via normal mail.
+You do not need an international drivers license to drive in New Zealand - you can use a valid South African driver license for the first year, once you have hit a year you are expected to get a New Zealand Drivers license, getting a NZ Drivers license if you already have a SA drivers license is really easy - you just need to take a eye test and fill in a form and the whole process usually takes 15 minutes to go through, and a wait of about a week before your drivers license arrives at your home via normal mail.

 ### Postal System